 On 1 January 2019, the Modern Slavery Act 2018 (Cth) (Act) commenced operation.
 The purpose of the Act is, as stated by the Assistant Minister for Home Affairs, to “strengthen Australia’s response to modern slavery by establishing a modern slavery reporting requirement.”
 The Act will require certain organisations to report on and identify any risks of, or actions taken to prevent, the occurrence of modern slavery in their supply chains.
 Richard Suters of our Corporate and Commercial team has extensive experience advising clients on the commercial risks in their supply chains.
-In this article, he examines the Act and identifies the potential implications for affected organisations.
+In this article, Richard examines the Act and identifies the potential implications for affected organisations.

 What is ‘modern slavery’?